 - The small "<" arrow brings the two above-mentioned settings to the right of the display, and also a "±" symbol for exposure correction when filming in Cinematic Mode.

 The biggest advantage that Cinematic Mode has over the current competition: You can still adjust the focus in the videos after recording.
 This way, you can perfectly adjust the focus transitions according to the action recorded.
-By the way, editing after the fact works not only on iPhone 13 models, but also on the following Apple devices in the Photos app:
+By the way, editing after the fact works not only on iPhone 13 and iPhone 14 models, but also on the following Apple devices in the Photos app:

 - Apple iPhone: from iPhone XS/XR